 It is fun for kids to see ants moving around in an ant arm, but not great to see them walking around in our homes.
 Ants have the ability to over winter.
 Their body temperatures drop in the winter and they become sluggish.
 The seek out warm places, deep in soil, under rocks, or in the bark of trees.
 This allows them to return in spring when the warm weather returns.

 Unfortunately for us, one of the warmest places in early spring is our homes!
-I don’t know about you, but I don’t really mind ants outdoors, (except for fire ants!) but seeing them trailing on my kitchen counter tops makes me want to take action immediately!
+I don’t know about you, but I don’t really mind ants outdoors, (except for fire ants which is an invasive pest identified by the Department of Agriculture!) but seeing them trailing on my kitchen counter tops makes me want to take action immediately!

 One of the best things that you can do to control ants is to prevent them from coming into your home in the first place.
 There are lots of things that you can do to keep ants out of the house.